bchainhub/txms.js/README.md

 ### Expectations

-Core Blockchain transaction should be packed into 2-3 SMS messages.
+Core Blockchain transactions should be packed into 2-3 SMS messages.

 #### Sending TXMS vs HEX

-TXMS is shorter but dependent on UTF-16, which makes it with plain HEX comparison slightly better in SMS usecase.
+TXMS is shorter but dependent on UTF-16, which makes it with plain HEX comparison slightly better in the SMS use case.

-But there is big difference about length of message.
+But there is a big difference in the length of the message.

-In native systems, which are supporting UTF-16 you will get always best or competitive results.
+In native systems, which are supporting UTF-16 you will get always the best or most competitive results.

 ## Installation